Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 Following acute infection, follow up the patient to ensure that HBsAg and HBeAg are cleared and that anti-HBs develops denoting naturally acquired immunity.

-Counsel the patient on moderation in alcohol consumption, and take care in the prescription of potentially hepatotoxic drugs.
+Counsel the patient on moderation in alcohol consumption and self-management of their symptoms, and take care in the prescription of potentially hepatotoxic drugs.